Reducing your sugar? here are some facts.

 Many of our baking mixes can be modified to be vegan friendly.
 Please note our some of products have a ‘may contain milk’ statement due to pa very small chance of cross contact on our production lines within our manufacturing facilities.

-With that in mind, our Brownie Mix and Cake Mixes can be made without using egg.
+With that in mind, our Brownie Mix and Chocolate Cake Mix can be made without using egg.
 Check out our bake lovers recipes here to see how.

 Which products are dairy free?